sowcow/blog/content/posts/dracula.md

 - movies
 ---

 Classy and light cinema.
-It seems that the movie originates the catchlights effect used so creatively since then.
+It seems that the movie originates the catchlights effect (upd: Gaslight post) used so creatively since then.
 It is imaginative and lightly stimulating movie but without being "in your eyes" or trying to be overpowering.